Futures In Mind

 Our Welcome Cafe’s are open to everyone recovering from a mental health problem and/ or substance or alcohol misuse.
 They are an opportunity to have a cuppa and a chat with people in a similar position who are also looking for support.
 They are free to attend with the option of purchasing a refreshment if you wish.
 You are welcome to drop in for a bit of stay for the whole session.
-Before you come along please call Sue or Jess on 01206 764600 for more information about the cafe you are interested in attending.
+Click here to find your nearest Welcome Cafe.

 In addition to the Welcome Cafe’s we offer a number of activity groups including walking, football, craft and book groups.
 Most of these groups are free but for some there is a small charge.
-Before you come along please call Sue or Jess on 01206 764600 for more information about the group you are interested in attending.
+To see a full list of all our activity groups please click here.

 Essex Wildlife Trust Projects